Stefan1896/Fabric-Executive-Pay/README.md

 - Incremental & Parallel Ingestion
 Parallel SEC API calls for DEF14A extraction and Yahoo Finance requests for market data.
 MERGE‑based upserts to avoid duplicates.
 Year‑level incremental logic for executive compensation (5‑year SCT/PvP tables)

+- Deployment Pipeline
+Dev and Prod workspaces were used with deployment pipeline and depoloyment rules to connect the semantic model to the production lakehouse.
+For this purpose, the semantic model was created within the SQL analytics endpoint.

 - Automated Data Pipelines
 Modular ingestion and transformation logic, including deduplication, schema validation, and MERGE‑based upserts.